10 Things to Know for Today

 Your daily look at late-breaking news, upcoming events and the stories that will be talked about today:

-1. MANAFORT SENTENCED TO 47 MONTHS IN PRISON
+1. MANAFORT ONLY GETS 4 YEARS IN PRISON WHEN 20 WAS POSSIBLE

-The former Trump campaign chairman has been sentenced to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians.
+The former Trump campaign chairman has been sentenced to only 47 months in prison for tax and bank fraud related to his work advising Ukrainian politicians.

 2. HOW THE HOUSE RESPONDED AFTER ANTI-SEMITISM DISPUTE